YatesyTea/esd8SmartCare/documents/prepDoc.md

 * Patients are able to request re-issue of perscription.
 * Admin needs to be able to verify sign-ups for doctors and nurses.
 * Create a session after upon user login
+* System needs to produce an invoice following each surgery
+* System needs to calculate peridoic turnovers e.g.daily, weekly, monthly.

 # Non Functional Requirements